popup-mainframe/studentdb/README.md

 **Encoding**

-change code tag if requried for manual read Buildreport Json file on uss : chtag -t -c ISO8859-1 <report.json>
+change code tag if requried for manual read Buildreport Json file or any yaml/yml file on uss : chtag -t -c ISO8859-1 <report.json>

 To run a new python script,change the encoding of the file using the command   chtag -t -c utf8 hello1.py